Jan Adele: Television

 In the 1970s, Adele moved into television, with guest spots in the Crawford Productions police dramas Homicide and Division 4.

-Subsequent to this, she was spotted by Number 96 producer Bill Harmon in a pantomime show and he devised the recurring character of Trixie O'Toole – a warm and funny vaudevillian showgirl and nightclub entertainer who has been treading the boards for years – for her.
+Subsequent to this, she was spotted by Number 96 producer, Bill Harmon, in a pantomime show from which he devised the recurring character of Trixie O'Toole – a warm and funny vaudevillian showgirl and nightclub entertainer who has been treading the boards for years – for her.

 Some of the humour of her Number 96 character was built around Adele's 15 stone figure.
 When joining the series Adele happily signed the nudity clause present in all cast member's contracts, reasoning that she would never be called upon to strip.
 She was later horrified to learn she would need to appear semi-nude for a comedy sequence in the show, but went ahead with the scenes.
 She often shared scenes with co-stars Wendy Blacklock and Mike Dorsey.

 In the late 1970s, Adele was a frequent comedy performer on The Mike Walsh Show.
 She was also a frequent guest on Good Morning Australia with Bert Newton.
 Later television guest credits included Bony (1992), Heartbreak High (1994), Home and Away and 42nd Street.